 We’re nine years into this journey of renewing the city through neighbourhood engagement.
 Our desire is to see Windsor be a good place to grow up and a good place to grow old, and we happily collaborate with anyone who shares that vision.

-Core renewal is place-based community development rooted in downtown Windsor, encouraging engagement, collaborating with others, and developing resident-led leadership.
-Windsor has all of the ingredients needed for the city to be a good place to grow up and a good place to grow old – for young and old to live vibrant healthy lives; we just need to work together to get there.
+We’re a place-based organization rooted in downtown Windsor, encouraging engagement, collaborating with others, and developing resident-led leadership.
+Windsor has all of the ingredients needed for the city’s young and old to live vibrant healthy lives; we just need to work together to get there.

 This past summer we had the opportunity to host Mikael Colville-Andersen and the crew of TVO’s Life-Sized City, a documentary series focused on telling the stories of engaged citizens working toward more habitable and healthy cities.
 Our Little Things Matter Program was highlighted in the episode, and our Community Development Coordinator Sarah Cipkar helped the crew see the work of downtown residents.

 “Little Things Matter is run by the DWCC, which aims at revitalizing the City Centre.
 Sarah and her team believe that a giving house a new lease on life and beautifying the neighbourhood is a question of comfort and security but also one of pride.”

 If you haven’t had a chance to see this episode, you can find it here.

 To find out more about the Little Things Matter, reach out to firstname.lastname@example.org.

 To donate to the Little Things Matter, head to our CanadaHelps page or send a cheque to our office at 371 Wyandotte Street W, Windsor, ON, N9A 5X3.
 Make the cheque out to “Downtown Windsor Community Collaborative” with the memo “Little Things Matter”.